Steel, Peech and Tozer: Project SPEAR

+Brinsworth Hot Strip Mill

 At the end of the Second World War there was an increase in demand for steel products such as sheet, plate and strip due to improved living standards.
 As products became relatively cheap the demand grew for such items as refrigerators, canned foods and cars.
 SPT had a Strip Mill, which could satisfy some of this demand.
-It had been producing strip to a maximum width of 230mm since 1921, however the limitation in the maximum width and site restrictions prevented extension, enlargement or modernisation of the plant.
+It had been producing strip to a maximum width of 230 mm since 1921, however the limitation in the maximum width and site restrictions prevented extension, enlargement or modernisation of the plant.
 A new mill was required which would cater for the increased demand, and to this end market research was carried out to determine the size and potential of the market.

-When the technical and commercial research was concluded, it was decided to build a continuous Hot Strip Mill rolling mild, carbon and special steels up to 457mm.
+When the technical and commercial research was concluded, it was decided to build a continuous Hot Strip Mill rolling mild, carbon and special steels up to 457 mm.
 This new mill filled the gap between the narrow and wide strip mills operating at that time.
 So in July 1955 it was announced that Brinsworth Hot Strip Mill would be built on Sheffield Road opposite Templeborough Melting Shop at a cost of £3.6 m.
 In less than two years it was built and the first slabs rolled on 10 June 1957, quite an achievement.
 Full capacity was expected to be 8000 tonnes per week and in 1956 there were new orders for two to three years.
 These orders were mainly for the motorcar, bicycle, tube and stamping industries and nearly all of them for the home market.

 When building a new plant such as Brinsworth it was necessary to ensure that there would be a good supply of raw material.
 The ingots produced were rolled to blooms and then slabs in the Templeborough Cogging Mill.
 The slabs were then delivered to Brinsworth by train on one of the six rail tracks laid.
 The majority of these tracks have been lifted although there is still evidence on the plant of the old railway system.

 Outputs steadily increased and a second shift was added by the middle of December 1957.
-By September 1959 143,258 tonnes of coils had been produced.
-Soon records were set and in 1973 the Hot Mill achieved its highest throughput of 425,000 in one year.
+By September 1959, 143,258 tonnes of coils had been produced.
+Soon records were set and in 1973 the Hot Mill achieved its highest throughput of 425,000 tonnes in one year.
 This reflected the boom in industry in the early 1970s.
 During this period other records were set.
 Tommy Walker produced 1,099 tonnes on a shift on 25 January 1974, which also gave a daily record of 2,815 tonnes produced.
 November 1972 saw the highest production for one week at 11,486 tonnes.